Frequently Asked Questions

 • What type of media should I suspend my cells in before loading?

 The HIVE is compatible with a broad range of sample buffers.
-We recommend ~0.1% protein, but up to 10% protein is okay.
+We recommend ~0.1% protein, but up to 10% FBS is okay.
+We recommend using PBS + 0.1% BSA for cell loading for optimal cell recovery.
+For HIVE CLX, final cell suspensions must be in media containing at least 1% FBS or 0.1% BSA.
 An extra wash is recommended for >1% protein.

 • How do you ensure that only one cell is entering each well?